lalax-systems/SCADA-Arduino-JavaScript/README.md

 <img src="SCADA-plc-arduino-JavaScript.jpg" alt="SCADA-plc-arduino-JavaScript">
 The web
 <img src="web.png" alt="SCADA-plc-arduino-JavaScript">
-Tank controled by potentiometer pluged analog 2
-The web is stored in the SD card
+The tank is controled by potentiometer pluged to analog 2 The web is stored in the SD card
 </body>
 </tml>